Zakki-coder/ft_ls/README.md

 # ft_ls
-One of the most useful commands in linux.
+ls is one of the most useful commands in linux.
 Why not to make your own?\
 Supported flags: -l, -R, -a, -r -t -@ and -1

 # INSTALLATION